-Our staff are committed to working with you to provide exactly what you need, when you need it.
+Our team are committed to working with you to provide exactly what you need, when you need it.
 Our comprehensive internal and external training ensures that they have the most recent treatment information, along with the tools to implement them to the best benefit of our clients.

-Clinical Case Manager / Registered Intermediary / Director
+Louise Sheffield, BSc (Hons) Occupational Therapy, Clinical Case Manager / Registered Intermediary / Director

 In her free time she likes to spend time with her family and walking her dog, Maggie.
 Katie also enjoys music and going to concerts- her most recent favourite gig was watching Noel Gallagher, but she’s keeping very quiet about the artists she liked before her musical tastes developed!